 This study had several limitations.
 First, hATTR amyloidosis is a rare disease and underlying disease models are necessarily built with limited data on natural history and disease-related costs.
+The economic model estimates the costs and outcomes for populations reflected in the clinical trials, so the fact that approximately 25% of hATTR patients who have diabetes and long-term dexamethasone use may be contraindicated did not affect the calculations.
+The only cost and QALY data available were reported by FAP stage.
+This motivated the decision to build a model with costs and QALYs guided by FAP stage.
 Second, we were limited in measures of effectiveness for hATTR to those measures that were captured in the clinical trials as outcomes (i.e., FAP stage changes), as well as in the types of measures that could be linked to quality of life.
 In addition, adverse events were not included in this model, which may therefore have overstated cost-effectiveness.
-Also, it was necessary to adjust the treatment efficacy of inotersen using the relative improvements in Norfolk-QOL-DN compared to patisiran.
-These relative improvements were taken from poster presentations and used to support the assumption that inotersen's effectiveness was two-thirds that of patisiran.
 Finally, limited available evidence on cardiac parameters, as well as on the benefits of treatment on cardiac outcomes, precluded full estimation of these parameters in the model.
-Future economic evaluations may have access to a stronger evidence base.
+Future economic evaluations may have access to more data, providing an evidence base for the claims and assumptions related to the model.